NixNeovim/NixNeovim/README.md

 ## Documentation

-All options are documented at: [NixNeovim Documentation](https://nixneovim.github.io/NixNeovim/options.html)
+All options are documented at: [NixNeovim Documentation](https://nixneovim.github.io/NixNeovim/options.html).
+Alternatively, you can use this search: [NixNeovim Options Search](https://nixneovim.github.io/nixneovim-option-search/).

-You can generate the docs using `nix build .#docs`
+Finally, you can generate the docs using `nix build .#docs`.

 ## Example Config